What Are Hybrid Occupational Therapy Programs?

 Weekend programs are longer in duration (generally at least three years) but are a good option for people with families that can’t afford to just stop working their jobs.

 Do keep in mind that while the classwork is a mix of online and in class, no matter what program you choose, you will be full-time for your Level II Fieldwork’s for (generally) two, 12-week rotations.
+These are full-time M-F clinicals in two different OT settings where you will have your own caseload and have a clinical instructor with you to mentor you through every step of the way.

 Every accredited OT program will cover the basic knowledge and entry skill sets you’ll need before you start practicing – whether it is hybrid or full time.